pace-neutrons/Horace/documentation/user_docs/docs/user_guide/Resolution_convolution.rst

 By default :math:`N=10` is used because often there are many detector-energy elements (``pixel`` in Horace syntax) which contribute to a single bin (histogram), so there is already some broadening included.
-This means, though, that resolution calculations takes :math:`N` times longer than non-resolution convolved calculations.
+This means, though, that resolution-convolved calculations takes :math:`N` times longer than non-resolution convolved calculations.
 The value of :math:`N` is set using the ``set_mc_points`` method of the :ref:`tobyfit class <manual/Tobyfit:Tobyfit>`.